 Applications will be ranked according to local resource concerns and the amount of conservation benefits the work will provide.
 Applications demonstrating the highest environmental benefit will be awarded contracts until NH EQIP funds have been exhausted.

-While NRCS accepts applications on a continuous basis, the following were/are NH’s selected 2015 application batching dates:
+NRCS accepts applications on a continuous basis, but has established the following batching dates: